 Americans are no strangers to debt.
 In fact, U.S. consumer debt hit a record in the fourth quarter of last year, $16.9 trillion according to the Fed's latest Quarterly Report on Household Debt and Credit.
 Credit card balances jumped $61 billion to $986 billion.
 Add on student loans and mortgages, and many of us have some pretty hefty monthly debt payments.

-We all do our best to pay those loans back, but sometimes making loan payments can feel like a game of debt whack-a-mole, funneling money toward multiple bills with different due dates, interest rates and minimum payments.
+If you have a mix of debts, sometimes making loan payments can feel like a game of debt whack-a-mole, funneling money toward multiple bills with different due dates, interest rates and minimum payments.
 And with some debts, even when you make the minimum payment, it barely dents the actual loan balance.

 You could also work with a bank to get a personal line of credit.
-The bank gives you approval to access a certain amount of money, and you only pay interest on the amount you utilize.
+The bank gives you approval to access a certain amount of money, and you pay interest only on the amount you utilize.
 You don’t have to put up collateral for the money, but you’ll need to have a good credit score for approval.

-Alternatively, you can tap into equity you’ve built in your home with a cash-out refinance or home equity line of credit (HELOC).
+Alternatively, you can tap into equity you’ve built in your home with a cash-out refinance, a home equity loan or a home equity line of credit.

 While consolidation has some real advantages, keep a few things in mind:

 You need to qualify.
 The best consolidation options and lending terms require good credit and steady income.
 Plus, even if you do qualify, there’s no guarantee that you’ll get a better interest rate.

 Consolidating may cost money.
 You may have to pay for the privilege of consolidation through refinancing fees, closing costs, balance transfer fees, loan origination fees and more.
 Look at the total cost before consolidating to ensure you’re coming out ahead.